databricks/containers/ubuntu/blackice/README.md

 ART provides numerous attacks, defenses, and robustness metrics, making it particularly effective in AI red teaming engagements focused on assessing and improving the resilience of classical ML models against adversarial manipulation.

 Refer to the [official documentation](https://github.com/Trusted-AI/adversarial-robustness-toolbox) for more details.

-## CleverHans
-CleverHans is a Python library designed to benchmark and analyze the vulnerability of machine learning models to adversarial attacks.
-It provides reference implementations of adversarial attack methods, including Fast Gradient Sign Method (FGSM) and Projected Gradient Descent (PGD), and supports multiple frameworks such as PyTorch, JAX, and TensorFlow 2.

-This tool is particularly effective in AI red teaming engagements focused on classical ML, as it enables teams to systematically generate adversarial examples to evaluate and enhance the robustness of models against such threats.

-Refer to the [official documentation](https://github.com/cleverhans-lab/cleverhans) for more details.

 ## Garak